-Former athlete Usain Bolt has urged South African athlete Castor Semenya to accept the new rules on hormone levels implemented by the International Association of Athletics.
+In May 2019, there were world-wide reports that former athlete, Usain Bolt, urged South African athlete, Caster Semenya to accept the new rules on hormone levels implemented by the International Association of Athletics.

 "I heard about her story without following it very closely.
 For me it's just the rules.
-I don't make the rules but I enforce them," the Jamaican firmly told AFP.
+I don't make the rules but I enforce them.

-"When there is rule I never discuss it, I just bend over and move on," Bolt added.
+"When there is rule I never discuss it, I just bend over and move on."

 Enjoyed reading our story?
 Download BRIEFLY's news app on Google Play now and stay up-to-date with major South African news!